SLAP-Solutions/Hack022026/README.md

 > **ETH Oxford 2026 Hackathon** | Built on Flare Network | FTSO-Powered

+## 👥 Team

+**Team Size:** 3 members (Ben, Rafe & George)

+**Note:** This repository shows 4 contributors due to one team member using an additional GitHub account after exhausting Copilot credits.

 ## 💡 The Idea

-Insurance companies hold crypto reserves but owe claims in USD.
-As crypto prices fluctuate, the amount needed to pay the same USD value changes dramatically. **FlareOptimize lets them pay claims when crypto prices are high, minimizing the amount of crypto spent.**
+Businesses and individuals need to make payments in volatile crypto (ETH, SOL, BTC) but want to lock in stable USD or USDC values.
+As crypto prices fluctuate, the amount needed to pay the same USD value changes dramatically. **FlareOptimize lets you pay invoices when crypto prices are favorable, minimizing the amount of crypto spent.**

+Similar to how escrow accounts hold funds in high-interest accounts to maximize returns before release, **FlareOptimize holds payment obligations until market conditions are optimal** - but instead of earning interest, you save crypto by paying at the best price.

 ### Real Impact

 **Without FlareOptimize:**
-- Pay $10 claim when ETH = $2,000 → Costs **0.005 ETH**
+- Pay $1,000 invoice immediately when ETH = $2,000 → Costs **0.5 ETH**
-- Price drops to $1,900 → Would cost **0.0053 ETH** (6% more expensive!)
+- If you had waited for ETH = $2,100 → Would only cost **0.476 ETH**
+- You spent **0.024 ETH more** ($50) by paying at the wrong time!

 **With FlareOptimize:**
-- Create $10 claim with triggers: execute when ETH ≥ $2,100
+- Create $1,000 invoice with triggers: pay when ETH ≥ $2,100 (take profit) or ETH ≤ $1,900 (stop loss)
-- Price hits $2,100 → Auto-execute → Costs **0.0048 ETH**
+- Price hits $2,100 → Auto-execute → Costs **0.476 ETH**
-- **Saved 4% in crypto** by waiting for optimal price
+- **Saved 0.024 ETH ($50)** by waiting for optimal price
+- Recipient gets full $1,000 USD value, you pay less crypto

+### Who Benefits?

+- **Businesses** - Pay invoices, salaries, contractors when rates are favorable
+- **Freelancers** - Optimize payment timing for client invoices
+- **DAOs** - Execute treasury payments at best market conditions
+- **Anyone** - Hold payment obligations and release at optimal prices

 ## 🎯 How It Works

-1. **Create Payment** - Enter USD amount, set price triggers (stop loss/take profit)
+1. **Create Invoice/Payment** - Enter USD amount owed, choose payment crypto (ETH, BTC, etc.)
+2. **Set Triggers** - Define upper bound (take profit) and lower bound (stop loss) prices
-2. **Lock Collateral** - Smart contract holds FLR as collateral (150% ratio)
+3. **Lock Collateral** - Smart contract holds crypto collateral (150% ratio for security)
-3. **Monitor Prices** - Flare FTSO provides real-time price feeds
+4. **Monitor Prices** - Flare FTSO provides real-time decentralized price feeds (~1.8s updates)
-4. **Auto-Execute** - When price hits trigger, payment executes automatically
+5. **Auto-Execute** - When price hits your trigger, payment executes automatically
-5. **Get Refund** - Excess collateral returned instantly
+6. **Get Refund** - Excess collateral returned instantly, recipient gets exact USD value

+**Instant Payments:** Need to pay now?
+Skip triggers and execute immediately at current price.

 ## 🚀 Demo Mode (Coston2 Testnet)